-Dimensional believes that the market for corporate control, which often results in acquisitions which increase shareholder value, should be able to function without undue restrictions.
+Dimensional believes that the market for corporate control, which often results in acquisitions that increase shareholder value, should be able to function without undue restrictions.
 Takeover defenses such as shareholder rights plans (poison pills) can lead to entrenchment of management and reduced accountability at the board level.
-Dimensional will generally vote against the adoption of anti-takeover provisions.
-Dimensional may vote against directors at portfolio companies that adopt or maintain anti-takeover provisions without shareholder approval post-initial public offering ("IPO") or adopted such structures prior to, or in connection with, an IPO.
-Dimensional may vote against such directors not just at the portfolio company that adopted the anti-takeover provision, but at all other portfolio company boards they serve on.
+Dimensional will generally vote against the adoption of antitakeover provisions.
+Dimensional may vote against directors at portfolio companies that adopt or maintain antitakeover provisions without shareholder approval post-initial public offering ("IPO") or adopted such structures prior to, or in connection with, an IPO.
+Dimensional may vote against such directors not just at the portfolio company that adopted the antitakeover provision, but at all other portfolio company boards they serve on.